Bonnet (headgear): Women

 Bonnets remained one of the most common types of headgear worn by women throughout most of the 19th century.
 Especially for a widow, a bonnet was de rigueur.
 Silk bonnets, elaborately pleated and ruched, were worn outdoors, or in public places like shops, galleries, churches, and during visits to acquaintances.
-Women would cover their heads with caps simply to keep their hair from getting dirty and perhaps out of female modesty, again, in European society, based upon the historical teaching of the Christian Bible.
+Women would cover their heads with caps simply to keep their hair from getting dirty and perhaps out of modesty, as informed by Christian religious norms.
 In addition, women in wedlock would wear caps and bonnets during the day, to further demonstrate their status as married women.

 Under the French Second Empire, parasols took the place of headgear for protection from sun, and bonnets became smaller and smaller, until they could only be held on the head with hatpins.
 As hats came back into style, bonnets were increasingly worn by women who wanted to appear modest in public, with the result that bonnets accumulated connotations of dowager wear and were dropped from fashion, except out on the prairies or country wear.

 Most middle-class women in the 19th century would have had at least two bonnets, one suitable for summer weather, often made from straw, and one made from heavier fabric for winter wear.
 This is where the tradition of an Easter bonnet originated, when women would switch from their winter bonnet to their summer bonnet.
 Wealthier women would have many bonnets, suitable for different occasions.

 Women of some religious groups have continued to wear bonnets for worship or everyday clothing.
-This is especially the case among Anabaptist Christianity (Old Order Mennonites, Schwarzenau Brethren, River Brethren and the Amish) and other plain people, such as plain-dressing Conservative Friends (Quakers).
+This is especially the case among Anabaptist Christianity (Old Order Mennonites, Schwarzenau Brethren, River Brethren, Amish) and other plain people, such as plain-dressing Conservative Friends (Quakers).
 Bonnets were adopted by the Salvation Army based on 1 Corinthians 11, as part of uniform for women.
 Initially, Salvation Army bonnets were introduced as symbolic and representative protection for women and were reinforced with black tar to turn them into physical helmets to protect against the projectiles thrown by pagans.
 Later versions were smaller when there was no longer any need for protection.
 The bonnet has now been replaced with a bowler hat.

 In France, single women wore elaborate yellow and green bonnets to honor St. Catherine's Day on November 25.
 The French expression coiffer Sainte-Catherine ('don St. Catherine's bonnet'), an idiom that describes an unmarried woman of 25 years or older, derives from this custom.

-Slave woman shipped from Africa, who traditionally wore African head dress in their native countries, were given European styles of bonnets.
+Slave women shipped from Africa, who traditionally wore African head dress in their native countries, were given European styles of bonnets.
 Slaves working household tasks they were often given bonnets of a traditional European maid style, while slaves in the field wore hand-tied sunbonnets.
 These head bonnets were preferred by the masters for hygiene, while also offering protection from the sun.